GregerForever/headplane-example/README.md

 # headplane-example
-Here's the translation: Example of a fully configured Headscale docker container with integrated Headplane GUI.
+Example of a fully configured Headscale docker compose files with integrated Headplane GUI.

+This repo created for [Samohosting.ru Forum](https://forum.samohosting.ru)